 - Because the first bucket contains only one data point and the algorithm moves from ‘left to right’, determining the selected data point of the ‘previous’ bucket is easy.
 When working on the second bucket, it’s the only data point of the first bucket.
 For the nth bucket, it’s the data point selected in the previous step of the algorithm.

 - The question is which data point to select from the ‘following’ bucket.
 Ideally, all data points of the ‘following’ bucket should be considered, but in order to reduce the search space (and execution time), the algorithm calculates the average of the data points in the ‘following’ bucket and uses that to determine the data point to select for the ‘current’ bucket.
 This average data point is ignored as soon as the algorithm moves on to the next bucket.

 The different aspects of the LTTB algorithm are displayed in the figure below.
 The blue dots represent the original data, grey bands show the buckets, the orange dots are the ‘average’ values for the buckets and the green circled blue dots are the LTTB sampled data points.

 How to implement the LTTB algorithm in SQL

-While the LTTB algorithm is not difficult to implement in a general purpose programming language, it’s not obvious to implement in SQL.
-Nevertheless time series data is oftentimes stored in a relational database.
+While the LTTB algorithm is not difficult to implement in a general-purpose programming language, it’s not obvious to implement in SQL.
+Nevertheless, time series data is oftentimes stored in a relational database.
 As such it makes sense to subsample at the level of the database.
-This will limit the amount of data to be selected and transferred from the database server to the visualisation environment.
+This will limit the amount of data to be selected and transferred from the database server to the visualization environment.

-Then a user defined aggregate function is created, ‘largest_triangle’.
-The details of how to create PostgreSQL user defined aggregate functions are explained at many other places and are beyond the scope of the current discussion.
+Then a user-defined aggregate function is created, ‘largest_triangle’.
+The details of how to create PostgreSQL user-defined aggregate functions are explained in many other places and are beyond the scope of the current discussion.